skip to main content

 • Healthcare Settings, Claim Cycle, and Claims Processing

-UMA’s associate degree program is a 63-credit hour program that includes these same core courses.
+UMA’s Associate of Science/Associate of Applied Science degree program is a 63-credit hour program that includes these same core courses.
 However, it also includes additional courses, such as:

 • Computer Fundamentals